 (Don’t have a Kindle?
 No problem.
 Click here to get a FREE Kindle app for your iPhone, iPad, Android, PC or Mac.)

 Buy MRS. LIEUTENANT: A WOMEN’S FRIENDSHIP NOVEL as a paperback.

 MRS. LIEUTENANT is told from the point-of-view of four new officers’ wives in the spring of 1970 during the Vietnam War.

 Each of these four women has her own cultural and geographic identity, and to become a proper officer’s wife she must learn to accept and get along with the other new Mrs. Lieutenants.

-If you like this type of military-related novel, check out my new Kindle Select ebook thriller CIA FALL GUY — based on an actual bombing at the U.S. Army’s Officers Club in Frankfurt in 1972.
-(It’s free for Amazon Prime members who have a Kindle.)
+If you like this type of military-related novel, check out my espionage thriller CIA FALL GUY — partly inspired by an actual bombing at the U.S. Army’s Officers Club in Frankfurt in 1972.

 Read my guest post for an historical fiction blog — complete with original documents from 1970.